-Is it better to have a basement leak in a poured concrete foundation fixed from the inside or the outside?
+Is it better to fix a basement leak in a poured concrete foundation from the inside or the outside?

 All basement leak repairs, regardless of the foundation type, can be performed from inside the home or from the outside.
 For a detailed list of the available waterproofing repair options, consult our Basement Waterproofing Repair Methods page.

 Assuming that you have a poured concrete foundation, both repair methods can resolve your water infiltration problem, the decision to inject a leak from the inside or excavate from the outside is entirely based on your circumstances.
 In making this decision we recommend that you consider the following:

 What to consider when deciding to waterproof on the inside or the outside